Dijet Production in Neutral Current and Charged Current Polarized Deep Inelastic Scattering: Calculation of higher order corrections

-Compared to purely photonic DIS, the inclusion of processes mediated by axial-vector bosons require, in principle, the calculation of additional terms proportional to the axial coupling of those bosons.
+Compared to purely photonic DIS, the inclusion of processes mediated by axial-vector bosons requires, in principle, the calculation of additional terms proportional to the axial coupling of those bosons.
 It should be noted, however, that since the calculation of the matrix elements for quark-initiated processes, both for the polarized cross sections and for the axial-vector interchange cross sections, involves the presence of $\gamma^5$ in the fermionic traces, many of the new contributions associated to the axial part of the electroweak coupling can be inferred from the polarized and unpolarized matrix elements already calculated in \cite{Borsa:2020yxh} for photon exchange.
-For that purpose is useful to separate the partonic cross sections in a parity-violating (PV) and a non-parity-violating (NPV) piece, as
+For that purpose it is useful to separate the partonic cross sections into a parity-violating (PV) and a non-parity-violating (NPV) piece, as

 where the subscript $q$ is used to indicate the contribution from quark-initiated processes.
-For unpolarized (polarized) DIS, the processes $q+W/Z\rightarrow q$, $q+W/Z\rightarrow q+g$ and $q+W/Z\rightarrow q+g+g$ contribute to the parity-violating part when an odd (even) number of $\gamma^5$ matrices are present in the partonic trace, while the contribution to the non-parity violating part comes from traces with an even (odd) number of $\gamma^5$'s.
+For unpolarized (polarized) DIS, the processes $q+W/Z\rightarrow q$, $q+W/Z\rightarrow q+g$ and $q+W/Z\rightarrow q+g+g$ contribute to the parity-violating part when an odd (even) number of $\gamma^5$ matrices are present in the partonic trace, while the contribution to the non-parity-violating part comes from traces with an even (odd) number of $\gamma^5$'s.
 It is then possible to see that, up to order $\alpha_s^2$

-These relations are trivial for the contributions from real diagrams, since within the dipole subtraction formalism they are dealt in four-dimensions and one can anticommute $\gamma^5$ freely in the trace.
+These relations are trivial for the contributions from real diagrams, since within the dipole subtraction formalism they are dealt with in four dimensions and one can anticommute $\gamma^5$ freely in the trace.
 Care should be taken, however, when dealing with virtual diagrams, where dimensional regularization is needed.
 The anticommutation of the $\gamma^5$ is only valid after performing the additional finite renormalization \cite{Larin:1991tj, Larin:1993tq}.
-We wish to stress that although we did calculate the new parity violating pieces from scratch, the relations from Eq.~(\ref{eq_cross_q}) were useful to ease the implementation in the Monte Carlo code.
+We wish to stress that although we did calculate the new parity-violating pieces from scratch, the relations from Eq.~(\ref{eq_cross_q}) were useful to ease the implementation in the Monte Carlo code.

-Analogously, the parity-violating contributions to unpolarized DIS arising from the gluon-initiated processes $g+W/Z\rightarrow q+\bar{q}$ and $g+W/Z\rightarrow q+\bar{q}+g$, can be obtained as
+Analogously, the parity-violating contributions to unpolarized DIS arising from the gluon-initiated processes $g+W/Z\rightarrow q+\bar{q}$ and $g+W/Z\rightarrow q+\bar{q}+g$ can be obtained as